awsdocs/amazon-pinpoint-user-guide/doc-source/gettingstarted-import-customer-data.md

 In this section, you download a file that contains fictitious customer data\.
 You also modify the data to include your own contact information\.
 Later in this tutorial, you use this data to create a segment\.

-1. In a web browser, download the sample file from [https://raw\.githubusercontent\.com/awsdocs/amazon\-pinpoint\-user\-guide/master/examples/Pinpoint\_Sample\_Import\.csv](https://raw.githubusercontent.com/awsdocs/amazon-pinpoint-user-guide/master/examples/Pinpoint_Sample_Import.csv)\.
+1. In a web browser, download the sample file from [https://raw\.githubusercontent\.com/awsdocs/amazon\-pinpoint\-user\-guide/main/examples/Pinpoint\_Sample\_Import\.csv](https://raw.githubusercontent.com/awsdocs/amazon-pinpoint-user-guide/main/examples/Pinpoint_Sample_Import.csv)\.
 Save the file to your computer\.
 **Tip**
 You can quickly save this file to your computer by right\-clicking the link, and then choosing **Save Link As**\.

-1. Open the file in a text editor or spreadsheet application\.
+1. Open the file in a spreadsheet application\.
 On the last row of the file, replace the items in angle brackets \(`<…>`\) with your own contact information\.

-   In the `Address` column, provide the same email address that you verified in [Step 1](gettingstarted-create-project.md)\.
+   In the `Address` column, enter the same email address that you verified in [Step 1](gettingstarted-create-project.md)\.
+The message that you send in this campaign will be sent to that address\.

-   In the `User.UserAttributes.Company` column, specify a company name that's different from the fictitious company names in the file\.
-You'll use this unique company name when you define the criteria for your targeted segment in the next section\.
-**Note**
-You don't have to provide your information for each column in the file\.
-However, at a minimum, you have to provide information for the `ChannelType`, `Address`, and `User.UserAttributes.Company` columns\.
-The email that you create later in this tutorial uses several of these fields to create a personalized message\.

 1. When you finish, save the file\.
 **Note**
 If you used a spreadsheet application to modify the file, make sure that you save the modified file in Comma\-Separated Values \(\.csv\) format\.
-Amazon Pinpoint can only import \.csv and \.json files\.
+Amazon Pinpoint can't import proprietary file formats, such as \.xlsx\.

 ## Step 2\.2: Import the sample customer data file<a name="gettingstarted-import-customer-data-import-segment"></a>